 Anastasia Ailamaki, Professor and Lab Director, Data-Intensive Applications and Systems Laboratory, École Polytechnique Fédérale de Lausanne, Switzerland

-Efthymios Kaxiras, Professor of Computational Physics, Harvard University, USA
+Efthimios Kaxiras, John Hasbrouck Van Vleck Professor of Pure and Applied Physics, Harvard University, USA

 Michael Norman, Director of the San Diego Supercomputer Center, UC San Diego, USA

 The Assembly of the First Galaxies: 20 Years of Computational Progress

 Tomaso Poggio, Eugene McDermott Professor, MIT, USA